nnson0310/Nopcomerce_automation_framework/README.md

 ```sh
 mvn clean test
 ```
-**Running with batch file**
-Click and runbatch file with server name

 #### Local running:
 Clone project and run through maven command line (or running with TestNG plugins).
-**Support server name** is: dev, testing, staging, product.
-Each server name is corresponding to each below domain:

 ### Cloud running:
 Only support running on https://www.browserstack.com.
 You can configure other platform (ex: Saucelabs, CrossBrowserTesting...) by setting credentials and url in GlobalConstants class.